 WHY DO YOU PLAY VIDEO POKER?

-- “I like social time with a friend”
+- “social time with a friend is fun”

 - “I don’t want to bother with other players in a community setting”

-- “I love the skill and strategy involved”
+- “the skill and strategy involved interests me”

 - “I like to pass the time slowly (low denomination, no max bet, relaxing)

-Now, before some of you serious gamblers yell “BLASPHEMY!” and stop reading (you know who you are – you’re good, but you’re no AP), give me a chance to explain.
-But first, a public service announcement.
+Now, before some of you serious gamblers yell “BLASPHEMY!” and stop reading, give me a chance to explain.

-One of my best friends enjoys playing 8/5 JOB on one credit at a BarTop at Mohegan Sun to relax while his wife plays slots.
-He recently hit his first Royal Flush on $0.25, and was proud of the accomplishment.
-No remorse, no regret because he was comfortable with his choice – a 97% game with out Max bet (diminishing the % to 95%) with little comp earnings & no extra multipliers or promotions.
-A relaxing time with free drinks to pass the time while his wife played high limit slots.
+A friend of mine enjoys playing 8/5 JOB at a BarTop at Mohegan Sun to relax while his wife plays slots.
+His play consists of one credit at a time and recently hit his first Royal Flush.
+While he had only played $0.25, getting a Royal was a proud of the accomplishment.
+Even though he only received $62.50 instead of the $1000 if playing max bet, he was content.
+No remorse, no regret because he was comfortable with his choice – a relaxing time with free drinks to pass the time.

 Some would shout “for shame,” but his priorities are comfortably set.
-No criticism here because he enjoys Video Poker on his terms.
-For all those who criticize, remember another player may have different expectations – and there’s nothing wrong with that.
+You find any judgement here because he enjoys Video Poker on his terms.
+For all those who criticize, remember another player may have different expectations than yourself – and there’s nothing wrong with that.
 For my friend, his mission was accomplished – and more.

 DOESN’T IT SEND THE CASINO THE WRONG MESSAGE?